Brighton and Sussex Medical School Review

 Students who have taken the programme have been 7 times more likely to secure their place at medical school.
-It’s all down to our bespoke and personalised training technique and the access to a number of excellent resources.
+It’s all down to our bespoke and personalised training technique and access to a number of excellent resources.
 Check out the course online.

 How to Choose a BMAT Course